 - Priority 2: Build a Cyber Defence Wall.
 Protecting China’s homeland from foreign attacks remains a key priority.
 For China’s rulers, the definition of foreign attacks includes both cyber attacks in the narrow sense and the online dissemination and propagation of content and ideas that they consider harmful.
 Accordingly, the Great Firewall of China, which regulates domestic access to the internet and limits the use of foreign tools and access to news and content, is considered to be core element of China’s cyber defence.

 - Priority 3: Control the Population.
-Limiting access to foreign content is the other side of the coin to controlling domestic content, as both are considered important by their leaders to ensure continued communist party leadership of China.
+Limiting access to foreign content is the other side of the coin to controlling domestic content, as both are considered important by their leaders to ensure continued communist party If the Communist Party of China cannot traverse the hurdle represented by the Internet, it cannot traverse the hurdle of remaining in power for the long term’. leadership of China.
 ‘Accordingly, it has identified two core levers to ensure ‘that the Party’s ideas always become the strongest voice in cyberspace’: censorship and propaganda.
 China today employs upward of 2m internet censors that monitor the internet, deleting content that does not conform with the government line on a given issue.
 In terms of propaganda, government agencies in China fabricate and post nearly 450m pro-government social media comments a year, accounting for, according to one study an estimated 99% of the pro-regime messages posted overall.